thousandeyes/puppet-teagent/README.md

  4. Execute puppet by issuing this command ```puppet apply -t --modulepath path_to_module path_to_manifest```.

+ 5. Agents will start running and will show up in the ThousandEyes Enterprise Agent list.

 ## License
 This program is free software: you can redistribute it and/or modify